ajmcmiddlin/appetite-for-dysfunction/transcript.md

   ...
 ```

-In our case, we have a dependently typed parameter that may change for each key.
-Therefore if we
+However, we can't write an `Ord` instance for our key type because we need to compare values that
-want to be able to compare every possible key, we need something like this, which allows us to
+share a type constructor but aren't necessarily of the same type.
+To enable this comparison,
-compare two values that share a type constructor but not necessarily a type:
+`dependent-map` uses the class below.

 ```haskell
 class GEq f => GCompare (f :: k -> *) where